ICE4 Optical Engine

-Infinera’s fourth-generation Infinite Capacity Engine (ICE4) delivers 1.2 Tb/s of optical transmission capacity via six individually programmable wavelengths at up to 200 Gb/s each.
+Powered by Infinera’s Advanced Coherent Optical Engines and Subsystems, our fourth-generation Infinite Capacity Engine (ICE4) delivers 1.2 Tb/s of optical transmission capacity via six individually programmable wavelengths at up to 200 Gb/s each.
 With the introduction of digital Nyquist subcarriers, ICE4 has achieved industry-leading spectral efficiency and performance, including on the 6,644-km MAREA trans-Atlantic submarine cable.
 Supported in the XTC, XT, and CX Series platforms, ICE4 delivers capacity when and where service providers need it.
 Combined with Instant Bandwidth, ICE4 enables unprecedented flexibility to add and reallocate bandwidth with the click of a mouse.

 Maximum Fiber Capacity